 At the Board's Land Use Committee hearing on May 24, 2011, President Chiu described seven specific amendments to the development agreement, all of which were for the further benefit of the tenants and were a result of the extensive public comment to date.
 None of the changes contradicted or revised the specific tenant protections described in the ordinance.
 They added tenant protections and benefits, including provisions to allow tenants to stay together, potential rent reductions, additional moving benefits, and additional remedies if the developer breaches the agreement.
 President Chiu summarized these changes at the Land Use Committee hearing and at the full Board hearing.
 A written summary of the changes, as well as detailed text for changed language of the development agreement itself - marked to show the changes - was distributed to all Board members and to members of the public before the start of public comment.
-While the total number of pages showing the textual changes to the development agreement was 14, those pages included existing text from the development agreement that was deleted and replaced.
+While the total number of pages showing the textual changes to the development agreement was 14, those pages included existing text from the development agreement for context and location, as well as the language of existing text from the development agreement that was deleted and replaced.